onlinecity/gatewayapi-docs/docs/index.rst

 You can also consult the `HTTP Routing Table <http-routingtable.html>`_

+In addition to our dashboard, which you can find on https://gatewayapi.com/app/, we also offer programmatic access to a few of the functions offered in the dashboard.
+You will find the documenation for these at https://gatewayapi.com/docs/website/

 Writing and improving this documentation is an ongoing effort.
 Pull requests etc are most welcome. https://github.com/onlinecity/gatewayapi-docs